gluwa/creditcoin-metrics/README.md

-# Creditcoin Telemetry Exporter
+# Creditcoin Metrics

 ## Purpose

-This repository contains the application code and infrastructure code for telemetry exporter.
+This repository contains the application code and infrastructure code for creditcoin metrics.
-It is made up of a scrapper which scrapes specified data from https://telemetry.polkadot.io, then it creates metrics from the strramed data.
+It is made up of a scrapper which scrapes specified data from Creditcoin networks' rpcs, then it creates metrics from the strramed data.

 ## How to Use